Sectorial descent for wrapped Fukaya categories

 is also a quasi-equivalence (see Corollary \ref{horizsmallstop}).
 It is frequently convenient to have at hand both descriptions $\W(X)$ and $\W(\bar X,\f)$ of the same Fukaya category.

 \begin{remark}[Existence and choice of ribbons] It is likely a subtle question whether a given closed subset $\f\subseteq\partial_\infty X$ admits a ribbon, and whether such a ribbon is unique.
-A choice of ribbon is needed to define the corresponding Liouville sector (whose Fukaya category admits a greater range of pushforward functors); though note that the pair $(X,\partial_\infty X\setminus\f)$ is an \emph{open Liouville sector} in the sense of \cite[Remark 2.8]{gpssectorsoc} given only the existence of a ribbon for $\f$.
+A choice of ribbon is needed to define the corresponding Liouville sector, which may be desirable in that Fukaya categories of sectors admit a greater range of pushforward functors.
+(Note however that the pair $(X,\partial_\infty X\setminus\f)$ is an \emph{open Liouville sector} in the sense of \cite[Remark 2.8]{gpssectorsoc} given only the existence of a ribbon for $\f$.)
 Of course, the partially wrapped Fukaya category $\W(X,\f)$ is defined without any assumptions at all about ribbons for $\f$. \end{remark}

 A deformation of Liouville sectors $X$ or of Liouville pairs $(\bar X,F)$ induces an equivalence on partially wrapped Fukaya categories.
 Note, however, that during a deformation of Liouville pairs, the core $\f$ of $F$ may change rather drastically, and hence it is natural to ask the general question of which sorts of deformations of a stop $\f$ induce equivalences on partially wrapped Fukaya categories.
-Among other results in this direction, we show that constancy of the complement of $\f$ as a contact manifold is sufficient:
+Among other results in this direction, we show (in \S\ref{sec: ccc}) that constancy of the complement of $\f$ as a contact manifold is sufficient: